Knowledge mining of unstructured information: application to cyber-domain: Related Work

 \section{Related Work}

-The concept of knowledge graph, where complex information is represented as nodes and edges with semantic relations \cite{duan2017specifying}, has become increasingly popular.
-Improved methods for extracting meaningful information and entities from unstructured text, see e.g. \cite{finkel2005incorporating}, as well as the increasing coverage of linked data from various endpoints (such as DBpedia \cite{10.5555/1785162.1785216}) has made it possible to query for extraneous information and to connect information from text to existing records of various entities, events and items.
+The concept of knowledge graph, where complex information is represented as nodes and edges with semantic relations \cite{ehrlinger2016towards,duan2017specifying}, has become increasingly popular in numerous fields of research and in the implementation of information-driven applications.
+Improved methods for extracting meaningful information and entities from unstructured text, see e.g. \cite{finkel2005incorporating}, as well as the increasing coverage of linked data from various endpoints (such as DBpedia \cite{10.5555/1785162.1785216}) has made it possible to query for relevant information and to connect information from text to existing records of various entities, events and items.
 The applications of knowledge graph ranges from systems in healthcare \cite{shen2017constructing, rotmensch2017learning} to search systems and scientific document indexing \cite{auer2018towards}.